ChaelCodes/chaelcodes.github.io/_posts/2025-11-25-sf-ruby-conference.md

 ### The Dynamic Ruby Toolkit
 Noel Rappin
-> A reminder to think about pure Ruby objects and data validation.
+> Ruby rewards thinking about types with a dynamic mindset instead of a static one.
+In this workshop, we’ll show how use Ruby’s dynamism to your advantage.
+From the humble comment to runtime type checking, from tests to debugging techniques, from data management to true object-oriented design, this workshop will give you the tools you need to bring out Ruby’s full power.

 I went to Noel Rappin's workshop!
 I liked the reminder to think about pure Ruby objects, and agree that data validation replaces the need for static type checking.
 I was too shy to take photos in such a cozy space, but thankfully all the workshops were recorded!

 *📺 Recording will be available at [RubyEvents](https://www.rubyevents.org/talks/the-dynamic-ruby-toolkit)*

 ### Keynote: Rails X
 Vladimir Dementyev (Palkan)
-> A vision of a future ideal Rails X version.
+> The mysterious Rails X. Stay tuned!

 I really loved this one!
 Vladimir painted a picture of a future ideal Rails X version.
 My favorite ideas:
 * onboarding vibe-coders